-Jaga Bata: The Easy Butter Potato Recipe using Microwave Oven
+Jaga Bata: Japanese Butter Potato Recipe using Microwave

-The cherry-blossom viewing season, or the season for “Ohanami (お花見)” is just around the corner here in Japan.
-When it comes to Ohanami, many Japanese prefer various foods offered by street stalls in the festival to enjoying the scenery.
+The cherry-blossom viewing season or the time of “Ohanami (お花見)” is just around the corner here in Japan.

 What is Jagabata (Jaga Bata)?

 Jagabata is actually a compound word composed of “Jaga (じゃが)”, an abbreviation of “Jagaimo (じゃがいも)” meaning “potato”, and “bata (バター)” that stands for butter.

 And Jaga Bata is a simple snack food consisting basically of plain cooked (baked, steamed, or boiled) potatoes and pats of butter.